niftools/blender_niftools_addon/docs/user/features/scene/index.rst

 .. note::

    * All three values are used to verify which data should be attached to a file during the export process.
-   * The values of each object are checked against the root object during export, any mismatches will trigger and error and alert the user so that corrections can be effected.
+   * The values of each object are checked against the scene during export.
+   * Mismatches will trigger and error and alert the user so that corrections can be effected.
    * Check the nif files included with the game you're modding to know which versions to use.